Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Punitive damages can be as much as three times the compensatory damages.
 But if the compensatory damages come to less than $100,000, then the cap would be $300,000.3

 Under Nevada’s comparative negligence laws, hotel slip-and-fall victims can still recover damages as long as they were no more than 50% to blame.
 Actions that may make plaintiffs partly at fault include:

-If the plaintiff partly caused his/her injury, then the hotel does not have to pay out as much as it would had the plaintiff been blameless.
-For instance if a court finds that a plaintiff is 50% to blame, then the hotel would have to pay 50% less than it would otherwise.4
+If the plaintiff partly caused his/her injury, then the hotel does not have to pay out as much as it would have if the plaintiff were blameless.
+For instance, if a court finds that a plaintiff is 50% to blame, then the hotel would have to pay 50% less than it would otherwise.4

 Nevada’s statute of limitations in Nevada for negligence is two (2) years after the victim discovers the injury.
 In many cases, victims discover their injury right after the accident occurs.
 But sometimes it takes weeks or longer for an injury to manifest itself.5